gquere/gquere.github.io/sstic2020_writeup/step6.md

 }
 ```

-The main() function is especially nasty.
+The main() function looks especially nasty.
 But on second glance it actually just is boilerplate code and doesn't have any purpose but to route calls.
 Think of it as a big switch case that reads the user's intended call and jumps to it.
 When compiled, function names are lost.
 All that remains is a function signature, which is a 32-bit hash (well technically it's the first 4 bytes of the SHA3 hash yadda yadda) of the function name and the type of its arguments.
 Notice something funny in this code?
-There's a function that has been automatically named ```currentIndex``` by the decompiler.
+There's a function that the decompiler has automatically renamed ```currentIndex```.
 That's because it's a common function name, and its signature exists in a [database of signatures](https://www.4byte.directory/) so the decompiler was able to automatically identify it.
 Pretty neat, huh?

-So that explains the transaction data we saw earlier.
+This explains the 32 "transaction data" we saw earlier.
 Each transaction data is an ABI call to a function in the smartcontract.
-It's actually always the same call.
+It actually is always the same call.

 For instance the first transaction data is :
 ```